The Shrink Next Door (miniseries): Production

 It was announced in February 2020 that a television adaptation of the podcast The Shrink Next Door was in development, in which Will Ferrell and Paul Rudd would star.
 The series was greenlit and ordered by Apple TV+ in April.
 Kathryn Hahn and Casey Wilson were added as leads in November, with Sarayu Blue cast in a recurring role in February 2021.

-Filming began in November 2020 in Los Angeles, and finished in March 2021.
+Filming began in November 2020 in Los Angeles, and finished in March 2021 amid the COVID-19 Pandemic.

 Reception

-On Rotten Tomatoes the film has an approval rating of 58% based on 62 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes the series has an approval rating of 58% based on 62 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads: The Shrink Next Door is a cookie full of perhaps too much arsenic, but Will Ferrell and Paul Rudd prove they're as capable of conjuring disquiet as they are laughs.
 Metacritic, which uses a weighted average, assigned a score of 61 out of 100 based on 29 critics, indicating "generally favorable reviews".